 |Dimension||45 x 20 x 15mm|

 Interfacing module is straight forward – it comes with only four pins.
 Two of them are power (VCC and GND), one pin is Trigger pin and one Echo pin.
 The hard work of transmitting and receiving signals is done by the module itself.
 To perform basic measurement send at least 10us pulse to Trigger pin and wait for rising edge signal on Echo pin.
 Once raising edge is detected start microcontroller counter and wait for a falling edge on Echo pin.
 Pulse on the Echo is the time between transmit and receive signals.
 Having time delay you can calculate the distance from the obstacle by the formula above.

 Running HC-SR04 with Arduino and LCD keypad shield

 Let’s build a prototype using Arduino, LCD keypad shield and HC-SR04.
 The distance will be displayed on LCD.
-We will use a button to implement couple different functionalities.
-Also it will be interesting to see how accurate the measured distance is comparing with tape meter.
+We will use a button to implement couple of different functionalities.
+Also, it will be interesting to see how accurate the measured distance is comparing with tape meter.
 LCD keypad shield is connected to Arduino as reviewed previously here.
 So it occupies pins 8, 9, 4, 5, 6, 7, 10 (backlight) and analog 0 for buttons.
 So we are left with 1 to 5 analog pins and 0, 1, 2, 3, 11, 12, 13 digital.
 We will leave 0 and 1 digital pins for serial output and use digital pin 2 for HC-SR04 trigger and digital 3 for Echo.
-Also we need to connect VCC and GND.
+Also, we need to connect VCC and GND.